CausalAILab/Causal-Gymnasium/README.md

 # CausalGym PCH Environments: FrozenLake and CartPoleWind

-This document provides an overview of two PCH (Probabilistic Causal Model Hosted) environments available in this CausalGym setup: `FrozenLakePCH` and `CartPoleWindPCH`.
+This document provides an overview of two PCH (Pearl Causal Hierarchy) environments available in this CausalGym setup: `FrozenLakePCH` and `CartPoleWindPCH`.
 It details their mechanics, latent variables, and how to interact with them using the `see()` and `do()` methods.

 ## General PCH Interaction